Central African Republic humanitarian crisis mounts even as attacks ease

 However, there are reminders of simmering tensions despite reconciliation efforts by Muslim and Christian leaders.

-In the Combattants neighborhood, crowds destroyed the offices of the National Herders' Association, targeted because it is a symbol of the Muslim community many pastoralists belong to.
+In the Combattants neighbourhood, crowds destroyed the offices of the National Herders' Association, targeted because it is a symbol of the Muslim community many pastoralists belong to.

 "I send a distress call to those who have not helped us to come and help CAR which is in an extremely difficult situation," interim Prime Minister Nicolas Tiangaye told French broadcaster RFI.